Flexible Spatio-Temporal Hawkes Process Models for Earthquake Occurrences: Application to Earthquake Data

 \subsection{Data specification}

 We examine the proposed approaches on earthquake data from Chile and Japan regions.
-Tectonic plates subduct under the ocean near these countries to drive the seismic activities.
+Tectonic plates subduct under the ocean near these countries to drive the seismic activities, and we determine the spatial domains so that the majority of the earthquakes are located away from the boundary in order to reduce the problem of edge effect.
 The spatial domain near Chile is selected as $\{(L,l): L \in [-39^\circ, -25^\circ] ,\, l \in [-76^\circ, -70^\circ]\}$ (Figure \ref{fig:stdomain_chile}), where $L$ and $l$ denote the latitude and longitude, respectively.
 In this area, the Nazca plate in the Pacific Ocean subducts eastward under South America.
 The spatial domain near Japan is $\{(L,l): L \in [35^\circ, 41^\circ], \, l \in [139.5^\circ, 145.5^\circ]\}$ (Figure \ref{fig:stdomain_japan}), where the western part of the Pacific plate subducts under Japan.
-On both spatial domains, we exclude the deep earthquakes whose focal depths are over 100km.

-For the temporal domains, we chose three observation periods for the Chile region and two for the Japan region before and after the recent large earthquakes.
+For the temporal domains, we choose three observation periods for the Chile region and two for the Japan region before and after the recent large earthquakes.
 An earthquake of magnitude 8.8 occurred near Chile on February 27, 2010, and another of magnitude 8.3 occurred on September 16, 2015.
 In the Japan region, an earthquake of magnitude 9.1 occurred on March 11, 2011.
-Table \ref{tab:catalog_summary} summarizes the earthquake data catalogs analyzed in this paper.
+Table \ref{tab:catalog_summary} summarizes the earthquake data catalogs analyzed in this paper, which excludes the deep earthquakes whose focal depths are over 100km and cuts off the small earthquakes with magnitudes less than 4.0.
 Each of the five catalogs lasts approximately six years, with the last year of each as a forecast period for evaluating the flexible ETAS models.
 Catalogs from the Chile region are labeled as `Chile A,' `Chile B,' and `Chile C' in chronological order, and similarly for the Japan region as `Japan A' and `Japan B.' Figures \ref{fig:stdomain_chile} and \ref{fig:stdomain_japan} illustrate the scaled spatial intensities $T^{-1} \cdot \lambda(x,y)$ for all earthquakes (which do not distinguish the mainshocks and the aftershocks) in the catalogs from Chile and Japan, respectively.
 Note that the length of training period, $T$, is divided to get comparable values for different catalogs.